 Based on Gartner’s Pace-Layered Model, an organization’s application landscape comprises three distinct layers with a corresponding rate of change.
 This rate of change is dictated by the uniqueness of the solutions and how concrete the requirements are.

 At the bottom, you have Systems of Record, which are the foundation of the business.
 They are structurally solid systems with slow rates of change and well-defined requirements.

-We’ve mapped the four use cases to the Pace Layers, as you can see above.
+We’ve mapped the four use cases to the Pace Layers, as you can see below.
 Innovation apps are an obvious parallel to Systems of Innovation.
 The middle layer focuses on how the business differentiates itself through its unique business processes and how it services customers.
-Legacy migration isn’t meant to replace Systems of Record completely, but to indicate that these apps tend to be closer to Systems of Record in terms of requirements definition and supporting established processes.
+Legacy migration isn’t meant to replace Systems of Record completely, but to indicate that these apps tend to be closer to Systems of Record in terms of defining requirements and supporting established processes.

 Not all applications fit squarely into one use case.
 You could have an innovation app that leverages emerging technology, like IoT, to drive operational efficiency.
 Or, legacy migration projects often address process gaps and therefore deliver operational efficiency.
 Let’s review each type of application to understand their characteristics.